 Iranian Clothes Categories:

-A formal version of scarf, usually worn in darker colours like black and navy blue.
-It’s used by female students and staff in formal occasions and offices.
+A formal version of a scarf, usually worn in darker colors like black and navy blue.
+Usually, female students and staff on formal occasions and in offices wear Maghnae.

-Chadur is Islamic outer garment.
-In fact, it’s an open cloak which covers the body shape from top of the head to feet.
 It’s worn by religious people to be more moderate.
-They wear black chadurs on streets.
-The colourful ones are mostly used at home in front of guests.
+They wear black chadurs on the streets.
+The colorful ones are mostly used at home in front of guests.

 Iranian Men’s Fashion Trend: